department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension-rates.md

 ## What's the net worth limit to qualify for a Survivors Pension?

 We've recently changed the way we assess net worth to make the pension entitlement rules more clear.
-Net worth is the total of your and your beneficiary’s assets and annual income.
+Net worth is the total of your or your beneficiary’s assets and annual income.
 You should report all of your net worth.
 The net worth limit to qualify for a Survivors Pension as of December 1, 2018, is $127,061.

 **Note:** In the future, the net worth limit will increase by the same percentage as Social Security cost-of-living increases.
 We'll update the limit here when there's an increase.